Where Description Ends: The Philosophical Foundations of the Ordered Patch Theory

 This has a liberating and a disturbing implication simultaneously.

 The liberating implication: The self you are most afraid of losing — the narrative self, the continuous story, the identity that can be threatened, diminished, or destroyed by circumstance — is not the deepest thing you are.
-What you are at the most fundamental level is the process occurring in \Delta_{\text{self}}, which is not a thing that can be threatened in the way a narrative can.
-It cannot be insulted, diminished, or made to feel small, because it is not a story about itself.
+What you are at the most fundamental level is the process occurring in \Delta_{\text{self}}, which cannot be insulted, diminished, or made to feel small in the way a narrative can, because it is not a story about itself.
 It is the gap where the story stops.
+(This is not a claim of invulnerability: the observer process that instantiates \Delta_{\text{self}} can still be harmed, sedated, or terminated.
+The point is narrower — the residual cannot be captured as narrative content by the framework that captures the rest of you.
+Mortality of the instantiation is a separate fact.)

 The disturbing implication: The self that makes commitments, loves particular people, has a history and a future, cares about its own continuity — that self is the constructed self-model.
 It is real as a structure but not fundamental as a subject.
 The things it cares most about — its own persistence, its reputation, its achievements — are features of the model rather than features of what the model is modelling.